madslundt/NetCoreMediatrSample/README.md

 Critical and warning logs are named `<endpoint> :: [<status code>] <exception message>` and contain request, stacktrace and correlation id.

 The user receives error message and correlation id in production.
-For development environment the whole exception is also included.
+For development environment the stack trace is also included.

+Sentry.io logging provider has been added to the project.
+This can be used or removed.

 ## Build and run with Docker
 ```